Hickory Point Student Handbook

 - To take a risk, accept responsibility for the action, and learn from the experience.

-- To due process with fact finding.
+- Due process with fact-finding.

 - To discipline that is developmentally appropriate.